babaissarkar/ssplot/README.md

 # Other OSes.
 Steps are same, except that,

 1. You have to set the `CLASSPATH` yourself.
 You can search the internet for how to do that for your OS.
 Make sure that the `CLASSPATH` contains the Apache Commons Math library (version 3) and `SSPlot.jar`.
 2. Make sure you can access the `java` command from the JRE.
 You probably have to set another variable called `PATH`.
 The `java` command may be called something different in your OS.
 3. Run the `java` command with argument `math.plot.PlotterFrame` (`java math.plot.PlotterFrame`).
 If everything is okay, the main window of SSPlot will open.
+4. Please see the last section on how to set up Jython or any other script engine if you are using a Java version > 14.

 # Compilation
 You will require Java JDK, Apache Ant and the Apache Commons Math library (version 3).